 The reality is, very few tornadoes ever touch down in the city of Memphis.
-This is nothing special about our city -- as a general rule, a tornado is much more likely to strike in an open area that has more plains and fields than buildings and houses.
+This is nothing special about the city; as a general rule, a tornado is much more likely to strike in an open area that has more plains and fields than buildings and houses.

 Nevertheless, tornadoes can and have struck within the city.
 More commonly, though, tornadoes hit in outlying areas of the metro area including Mid-South suburbs.
 In recent years, you may recall tornadoes that struck Bartlett, Germantown, DeSoto County, and Jackson, TN.

 So just how common are tornadoes in the Mid-South?
 Here are some statistics from the National Weather Service: